leuraph/p1afempy/README.md

 ## Example

-In the following we give an example on how to use this code.
+In the following, we give an example on how to use this code.

 ### Problem
 Consider the domain (unit square) $\Omega := \{ (x,y) \in \mathbb{R}^2 | 0 < x,y < 1 \}$